20 Acres in Culberson- worth and location?

 And note that the reservation(s) to the State do not especially have to be expressed in the Patent.
 They can be accomplished through Acts of Legislation.

-For any lands for which a Patent was APPLIED FOR after September 1, 1895, you should contact the Land Classifications Office at the Texas General Land Office (GLO) and ask then to review their files.
+For any lands for which a Patent was applied for after September 1, 1895, you should contact the Land Classifications Office at the Texas General Land Office (GLO) and ask them to review their files.

 At present, that would be Walter at 512-475-1859.
 He can tell you over the phone how your lands are classified.
 If you want a Classification Letter to submit with your Runsheet or other report, that will cost you $20.